archmage/archmage.github.io/content/post/a-plan-of-attack-games-to-play.md

 title = "A Plan of Attack: Games to Play"

 +++
-Today I've reached a critical mass of saying "boy, I'd really love to play X... when I have time."
-I've found myself saying this about enough games over the last week, over and over and over, that it's become clear I need a plan of attack.
+Today I've reached a critical mass of saying "boy, I'd really love to play X... when I have time." <!--more--> I've found myself saying this about enough games over the last week, over and over and over, that it's become clear I need a plan of attack.

 So, without further ado, here's what I'm intending to play over the next little while: